nishiys/dotfiles/README.md

 #### Prompt settings
 powerlevel10k would be the best so far.
 It can be installed by zplug.
 Fonts compatible with powerline are not necessarily required.
+.p10k.zsh will be auto automatically cretaed after installing and initializing the settings.

 #### zplug